BBC Television Shakespeare: Behind the scenes

-Originally, director Rodney Bennett had wanted to shoot the production on location, but after the first season, it was decreed that all productions were to be studio based.
+Originally, director Rodney Bennett had wanted to shoot the production on location, but after the first season, it was decreed that all productions were to be studio-based.
 Bennett made a virtue of this restriction and his Hamlet, Prince of Denmark "was the first fully stylized production of the series."
 Bennett himself argued that "though on the face of it, Hamlet would seem to be a great naturalistic play, it isn't really [...]
 It has reality but it is essentially a theatrical reality.
 The way to do it is to start with nothing and gradually feed in only what's actually required."
 As such, the production design was open, with ambiguous space, openings without architectural specificity and emptiness.
 Susan Willis argues of this episode that it "was the first to affirm a theatre-based style rather than aspiring half-heartedly to the nature of film."

+Derek Jacobi commenced this production immediately after a lengthy run on stage in Toby Robertson's production, first at The Old Vic and then on international tour for two years.
+Jacobi attempted to come at the production with a fresh mind.
+For example on stage Jacobi's Hamlet had expressed anger when the players perform the dumb show before The Mousetrap, fearing it will ruin his plan to catch Claudius.
+Here, Bennett believed Hamlet would know what the play contained, so Jacobi altered his performance to show he was expecting a reaction in the dumb show and, when Claudius didn't react, Hamlet began to suspect the ghost had been lying.
+Jacobi wanted to deliver the 'To be or not tobe' speech as a direct address to Ophelia, perhaps even a flirtation, but Bennett rejected this approach.